drostlab/myTAI/README.md

 #### A Statistical Framework and Test Statistics:

-* `FlatLineTest()` : Function to perform the __Flat Line Test__ that quantifies the statistical significance of an observed phylotranscriptomics pattern (significant deviation from a frat line = no evolutionary signal)
+* `FlatLineTest()` : Function to perform the __Flat Line Test__ that quantifies the statistical significance of an observed phylotranscriptomics pattern (significant deviation from a frat line = evolutionary signal)
 * `ReductiveHourglassTest()` : Function to perform the __Reductive Hourglass Test__ that statistically evaluates the existence of a phylotranscriptomic hourglass pattern (hourglass model)
 * `EarlyConservationTest()` : Function to perform the __Reductive Early Conservation Test__ that statistically evaluates the existence of a monotonically increasing phylotranscriptomic pattern (early conservation model)